- Participation in an immersion experience

 - Demonstrate appropriate and respectful use of digital cameras, video cameras, and other recording devices during the trip

 After the Trip

-In cooperation with their FSA leaders, Student Coordinators will:
+In cooperation with their faculty/staff leaders, Student Coordinators will:

 - Engage their group members through follow-up meetings and activities related to the experience.

 - Develop a post-trip reflection on their experience that can be posted on the immersion experience website.
 This may include reflections and thoughts on the activities during the experience, photos and multimedia, ways the student participants are bringing their experience back to the JCU community, and reflections on how the experience is impacting individuals and their day-to-day life choices and actions

 - Engage in other activities that enhance the students ability to reflect on the immersion experience and share this with others

 Student coordinators receive a 25% discount off the student price of an immersion experience.